Selph-Made-Solutions/CODStatusBot/README.md

 ## EZ-Captcha Integration

-The bot uses EZ-Captcha for solving CAPTCHAs, which maintains the compatability to check your accounts with activision.
+The bot uses EZ-Captcha for solving CAPTCHAs, which maintains compatibility to check your accounts with Activision.
 Users have two options:

 1. Use the bot's default API key (limited use, shared among all users)
 2. Get your own EZ-Captcha API key for unlimited use and customizable check intervals